Syrian refugee a victim of London fire

 At least 17 people have been confirmed dead in Wednesday's blaze in the 24-story tower, and that number is likely to rise, officials said.

-The student arrived in the UK four years ago after fleeing his home in Daraa, Syria, and crossing the Mediterranean Sea from Turkey.
+The student arrived in the UK in 2014 after fleeing his home in Daraa, Syria, and crossing the Mediterranean Sea from Turkey.

 "A Syrian refugee in the UK, Mohammed passed away in the Grenfell Tower fire yesterday," the campaign said in a Facebook post Thursday.

-"We are heartbroken for his family, who thought he had found safety in the UK."
+"Mohammed undertook a dangerous journey to flee war and death in Syria, only to meet it here in the UK, in his own home.
+Mohammed came to this country for safety and the UK failed to protect him."

 Abdullah Hourani, co-founder of the Syria Solidarity Campaign and a friend of Al-Hajali's, told CNN that the young man's death sent shockwaves through the community.